Juan José Peña Aguirre

 Violin · Swiss-Alps Festival 2026

-Portrait de Juan José Peña Aguirre, Violon au Swiss-Alps Festival 2026
+Portrait of Juan José Peña Aguirre, Violin at the Swiss-Alps Festival 2026 - Classical Music Festival in Switzerland

 Violin